mediastudiespress/serials/hms/submission/create-pubpub-account.md

 <P style="page-break-before: always">

 ### 5. Click on Create Account.
 You will be taken to the History of Media Studies home page.
-If you want to edit or add to your profile, select the avatar in the righthard corner (see red-box annotation).
+If you want to edit or add to your profile, select the avatar in the right-hand corner (see red-box annotation).
 Once you let us know that you've created an account, we will assign your authorship to your article.

 ![](images/6.png)